Flexible, online video therapy from anywhere in California

-For the time being, all of my appointments are conducted via telehealth.
+For your convenience, all of my appointments are conducted via Telehealth.

 What is Telehealth?
 Telehealth is a form of secure audio-video conferencing that allows you to receive health care services outside of the office.
 Use of Telehealth requires reliable access to electronic equipment with high-speed Internet and video cameras as well as access to safe and private spaces.

 Is Telehealth effective in psychology?
 Unequivocally, yes!
 Extensive research conducted on this topic has concluded that use of psychological interventions delivered over telephone or video for clients with mental health concerns demonstrates clear, consistent evidence of a beneficial effect.
 Overall, the research supports that teletherapy is just as effective as traditional face-to-face therapy for a range of circumstances.

 What are the risks and benefits of Telehealth?
 The benefits of Telehealth include having access to psychotherapy without having to travel to an office.
 Electronic systems used incorporate security protocols that protect patient confidentiality and safeguard the data.
 There are risks unique and specific to Telehealth, including but not limited to, the possibility that clinical appointments or other communications regarding your treatment could be disrupted or distorted by technical failures or could be interrupted or could be accessed by unauthorized persons.
 The alternative to Telehealth is a face-to-face visit.

 What are the confidentiality limitations?
 All existing confidentiality protections under federal and California law apply to information used or disclosed during your Telehealth appointment.
 All laws concerning access to medical records apply to Telehealth.
 Patient-identifiable information from the Telehealth visits remain confidential and protected pursuant to all applicable laws.